m-h-s/DataExtraction/readme.txt

  * Windows:
    * build.bat: cleans, compiles and creates cantest.jar file, and a veeva_solution.zip file for submission.
    * run.bat: runs cantest.jar
-- To submit your solution, please perform a final build and share veeva_solution.zip with us, preferably through Google Drive.